OMerkel/Cala_Mondrago/README.md

 License
 -------

+Logos and trademarks belong to their respective owners.

 * Source code including HMTL, Javascript, CSS is under MIT License
 * If not otherwise stated all game graphics (indepedend of its format) are licensed under